Roger (American Dad!): Roger's disguises/alter egos

 Roger has, however, abused this practice, leading numerous lives and outrageously deceiving numerous people.
 In fact, some of Roger's characters are in prison, while others are widely despised, and others inexplicably have full-fledged human families and are even married; several of his characters somehow have birth children while others are graduates of Howard University.
 Roger also uses several of these personas to act in a criminal manner, as several of his alter egos have been seen to engage in robbery, sexual assault, police corruption, identity theft, drug trafficking, child abuse, and with one persona even admitting to being wanted "for a series of prostitute murders", while at least one self-identifies as a serial killer.
-While a meme about Roger being United Healthcare CEO murderer Luigi Mangione have circulated in the American Dad fandom.

 As the series has progressed, Roger's personas have inexplicably developed their own lives that even Roger himself can be unaware of and his control has been shown to be tenuous at best.
 In "The Horse Whisperer" he realizes seconds before walking into a room (to see a horse therapist) that he is the one inside.
 In another episode, both he and Hayley express surprise that a character introduced by Roger wasn't one of his personas.

 When Roger, in one episode, becomes ill and therefore unable to attend to his countless personas, it is revealed that these personas are in fact an integral part of Langley Falls' social cohesion, with the entire town rapidly descending into widespread chaos and violence in his absence.

 Despite his numerous disguises consisting of only a different set of garments and hair with no effort to disguise his gray skin, non-human face and body features (with some exceptions, like additional bodyweight, facial hair, or wrinkles), Roger has been capable of deceiving virtually every single person he interacts with without ever being discovered as an alien; not even by Stan's colleagues from CIA, who according to him, have "an entire floor" looking for Roger.
 The Smith family is the only exception; however, for each member of the family, there is one individual alter ego they cannot recognize as Roger.
 On top of that, Roger has been sent to the hospital several times over the course of the series, and medical personnel, for some reason, have never found out that he's not a human; although they have questioned his strange anatomy.